-Methodologists argued different methods and approaches by analysing the week and strong points of each one.
+Methodologists argued different methods and approaches by analyzing the week and strong points of each one.
 Teachers faced some problems and difficulties in the practice of these methods and approaches in different levels of language learning situations.

-Even under the fair learning conditions, the achievements of students reflect some of these problems .The many new directions that opened up by researchers and methodologists provided teachers with ideas and suggestions concerning the best way of language learning.
+Even under the fear learning conditions, the achievements of students reflect some of these problems .the many new directions that opened up by researchers and methodologists provided teachers with ideas and suggestions concerning the best way of language learning.

-Even though, during teaching career teachers may be faced from time to time with challenges and changes in emphasis and recommendations for the adoption of new procedures that lead to reach the aims of any programme.
+Even though , during teaching career teachers may be faced from time to time with changes emphasis and recommendation for the adoption of new procedures that lead to reach the aims of any program .

-There is a feeling among teachers and educators that the process of teaching English language should receive considerable amounts of attention .The task of teaching this language produced some difficulties according to the levels and programmes of learning situation.
+There is a feeling among teachers and educators that the process of teaching English languages should receive considerable amounts of attention .the task of teaching this language produce some difficulties according to the levels and program of learning situation.

-This paper will investigate the problems and difficulties in different levels of foreign language learning and find out the suggestions and solutions for each one of them.
+This paper will investigate the problems and difficulties in deferent levels of foreign language learning and find out the suggestions and solutions for each one of them.

-1-2 The Significance of the Study
+1-2 The Significance Of The Study

-The significance of this study can be explained as follows:-
+The significance of this study can be explained as follows:-1-it may present suggestions, about the suitable techniques that can be used us solutions fore the problems of language learning.

-- 1-It may present suggestions about the suitable techniques that can be used as solutions for the problems of language learning. - 2- It will prepare teachers for teaching career and explore the expected difficulties that teachers may face in their work. - 3- It can be used by those who are learning to teach English as a foreign language (EFL) and English as a second language (ESL) as part of pre-service teacher's education programme.
+2- It will prepare teachers for teaching career and explore the expected difficulties that teachers may face in there work.

+3- It can be used by those who are learning to teach English as a foreign language (EFL) and English as a second language (ESL) as part of pre-service teacher's education program.

-1-3 Aims of the Study
+1-3 Aims Of The Study